Seeing as most people have heard of Rogaine hair loss treatment, and it is a leading brand in the market, I felt it was time for a review.

 So I ask you, why buy two hair loss products when you can buy just one that treats the entire head, including a receding hairline?

-My top-rated hair regrowth product Folexin does just that with a very high success rate which may even be higher than the success rate of Rogaine.
+My top-rated hair regrowth product, Profollica, does just that with a very high success rate, which may even be higher than the success rate of Rogaine.

-It contains all-natural ingredients unlike Rogaine, which includes ingredients and the essential vitamins and minerals needed to increase blood flow to the scalp to “wake up” dormant follicles and encourage the regrowth of hairs.
+It contains all-natural ingredients, unlike Rogaine, which includes ingredients and the essential vitamins and minerals needed to increase blood flow to the scalp to “wake up” dormant follicles and encourage the regrowth of hair.

-I have prepared a full Folexin review that details exactly how these natural ingredients work to give such a high success rate for all types of hair loss problems.
+I have prepared a full Profollica review that details exactly how these natural ingredients work to give such a high success rate for all types of hair loss problems.